Splunk Cloud

 Understanding Data Exporting to Splunk Cloud

 This article describes how to configure Splunk Cloud.
 It is a software product that enables you to search, analyze, and view the data gathered from the components of your IT infrastructure or business.
 Splunk collects data from websites, applications, sensors, devices, and so on.
-You can configure Splunk Cloud to have full visibility of your Harmony SASE activities.
+You can configure Splunk Cloud to have full visibility of your Check Point SASE activities.

 Setting up the Splunk Event Collector